 Meet the Team

-Manasa Kashi is an A-level student at an alternative school in Bangalore, India, and a confirmed Ravenclaw.
+Manasa Kashi is an economics student and a confirmed Ravenclaw.
 She hasn’t met very many books that she isn’t willing to try—except horror.
 She enjoys cooking, baking, and eating (notice a pattern there?), as well as singing along with her guitar.
 When not doing any of the above, she can often be found staring into space, daydreaming about the novel she will one day (never) write.

 Nia Chari is a committed bookworm and (slightly less committed) writer.
 She also loves working with wool, and can so be found attempting to read, eat, and crochet at the same time, in a cosy nook.
 Currently, an A-level student, Nia enjoys partnering with fellow writers to create a more connected world

 Rhea Suresh is a full-time reader, occasional writer and terrible-pun-creator.
 This literary energy serves her well in her role as a senior editor for Snipette!
 When not surrounded by words, she can be found attempting to master every medium of art and craft she can; from crochet to acrylics—though watercolours continue to be her favourite.
 (Just don't ask her to draw humans!)
 She is currently an economics student.

 Dee Lan is is a digital artist, equestrian and soon-to-be high school graduate, with a library of illustrations starting in 2017.
 Not to be bound by the screen, their other interests include reading, crochet and horse riding.
 You may also find them generally wandering, both outdoors and indoors, lost in thought.
 Dee works as the lead artist for Snipette.
 In another life, they might have been born a horse.
 Pew pew